Best Mobile Web Designs

 Our favorite thing about this site is how nicely their video integrates into their design.
 Even though they use a YouTube video, they manage to present it in an elegant manner.
 The semi-infinite scrolling feature is also fun to use and shows just how much time they spent on design.

 #3: JC Suzanne

 Although we're not a huge fan of the site's loading feature, the rest of the site makes up for it.
 The use of a unique slider captivates users and showcases the site's unique design aesthetic.

-    Squarespace does an incredible job at utilizing the entire smart phone screen.
+Squarespace does an incredible job of utilizing the entire smartphone screen.
 The slider is the size of the entire screen, and each slide draws you further into their work.
 The constant movement feature adds a dash of human-ness and lets you connect deeper with the site.

 #5: The Work Cycle

 This site is simple, yet has found a great way to implement infinite scrolling.
-Instead of cramming in a lot of information they’ve found a way to showcase their work in a manner that doesn’t leave you feeling overwhelmed.
-The circle navigation is also a nice touch.
+Instead of cramming in a lot of information, they've found a way to showcase their work in a manner that doesn't leave you feeling overwhelmed.
+Circle navigation is also a nice touch.

 This website does a great job at conveying their service and app in a very straightforward manner, with a cool use of a cropped photo background.
 If you're looking for a driving service, you'll be able to download their app within seconds.